 - Streams Minimizing buried crossings of streams, and avoiding any permanent stream channel or riparian habitat impacts.
 Utilizing HDD in over 20 locations, spanning almost 5 miles, to avoid any impacts to significant waterbodies such as Otter Creek, Cold River, Castleton River, and Lake Bomoseen. - Tree clearing Reducing and minimizing tree clearing within the ROW during project design. - Routing the project away from or under RTE species and potential significant natural communities to the extent practical to avoid undue adverse impacts.
-Any tree removal in potentially significant communities will be limited to areas immediately adjacent to the ROW and promptly restored and revegetated to preconstruction conditions to the extent practical. - Identifying potential Indiana Bat roosting trees and designing the route to avoid them. - A long-term Vegetative Management Plan will be implemented to address the introduction of invasive species and mitigate impacts to RTE plants. - Due to the project design and the nature of trench construction permanent fill to wetlands will be avoided. - TDI-NE has, and will, continue to coordinate with VTrans and VTANR to ensure that crossing culverted streams will not interfere with potential future culvert replacement or stream enhancements.
-In addition, certain Town and/or State culverts could be replaced and hydrology would be improved during project construction. - Riparian buffers have been identified in accordance with ANR Buffer Guidelines, and ground contours will be restored following construction to avoid any permanent alterations to waterways, flood elevations, or the ability of land to hold water. - In certain areas the cable is proposed in roadside stormwater ditches.
-These ditches will likely be improved as part of construction.
+Any tree removal in potentially significant communities will be limited to areas immediately adjacent to the ROW and promptly restored and revegetated to preconstruction conditions to the extent practical. - Identifying potential Indiana Bat roosting trees and designing the route to avoid them.
+Implementing protocols for identifying roost trees if the project design changes. - A long-term Vegetative Management Plan will be implemented to address the introduction of invasive species and mitigate impacts to RTE plants, including long-term monitoring of RTE plants and a plan to remediate any impacts that may occur. - Due to the project design and the nature of trench construction permanent fill to wetlands will be avoided. - TDI-NE has, and will, continue to coordinate with VTrans and VTANR to ensure that crossing culverted streams will not interfere with potential future culvert replacement or stream enhancements.
+In addition, certain Town and/or State culverts could be replaced and hydrology would be improved during project construction. - Riparian buffers have been identified in accordance with ANR Buffer Guidelines, and ground contours will be restored following construction to avoid any permanent alterations to waterways, flood elevations, or the ability of land to hold water.

+- In certain areas the cable is proposed in roadside stormwater ditches.
+These ditches will likely be improved as part of construction. - Implementing a rigorous inspection protocol during construction in areas where RTE snake and turtle species may be present.